How to Test a Radiator Fan and Fix Cooling Problems

 If you’re unsure whether you might have any of these problems, leave it to our Natrad technicians.

-3. How to check your radiator fan
+3. How to test your radiator fan

 As most modern cars have an electric fan, we’ll go through one of the easiest ways to test this kind of fan – by using a multimeter.